tristanbatchler/tbat.me/_posts/2022-11-20-godot-python-mmo-part-1.md

 ## Get in touch / connect with community
 **If you have any questions or feedback, I'd love to hear from you!
-Either drop a comment on the YouTube video, email me (my contact information is on [the home page](/)), or [join the Discord](https://discord.gg/6vN2re8T) to chat with me and other students!**
+Either drop a comment on the YouTube video, email me (my contact information is in the footer below), or [join the Discord](https://discord.gg/6vN2re8T) to chat with me and other students!**